Happy Hour Upcycled Window

 Now your caddy is ready to fill with all your cocktail paraphernalia, such as straws, cocktail sticks and those cute tiny umbrellas.

 I’ve already been making good use of my cocktail window, I hope this gorgeous weather we are having at the moment continues.
-I’m looking forward to the elderflowers coming out so that I can make my elderflower champagne which I love to use as a base in a my summer cocktails.
-As you can probably gather from the window my favourite spirit is Gin so alot my cocktails are gin based such as my Gin & Rhubarb Fizz.
+I’m looking forward to the elderflowers coming out so that I can make my elderflower champagne which I love to use as a base in my summer cocktails.
+As you can probably gather from the window my favourite spirit is Gin so alot my cocktails are gin-based such as my Gin & Rhubarb Fizz.
 What’s your favourite cocktail ?